unprofession-al/bpmon/README.md

     # only when a status is changed from good to bad'.
 This only runs against
     # types listed in 'save_ok' since only these are persisted 'correctly'.
     get_last_status: true
+    # default tags and default fields can be set in order to full allow you
+    # to add either tags or fields according to your need to all entries
+    # that BPMON is going to persist to InfluxDB.
+In this example, the field
+    # 'annotated' is false (boolean).
+With an some custom tool or script this
+    # field can be used to query for example all status changes from 'good'
+    # to 'bad', add an anntation such as a reason and toggle the 'annotated'
+    # field to true.
+    # 'default_tags' is read as a map of strings while 'default_fields' is
+    # a map of interface{}s
+    default_tags: {}
+    default_field:
+      annotated: false
   # Define your office hours et al. according to your service level
   # agreements (SLA).
 You can later reference them in your BP definitions.
   availabilities: